 Incidents that will be managed over a long duration often have varying management needs over time.
+Options exist for flexible incident management.
 To support long duration fire decisions, a number of resources should be utilized to help meet desired objectives.
 Managers are urged to use the analytical tools from the Predictive Services Group and support personnel such as a Strategic Operations Planner (SOPL), Long Term Fire Analyst (LTAN), Fire Behavior Analyst (FBAN), Air Resource Advisor or agency air quality personnel, and other personnel skilled in assessing potential fire growth and behavior, smoke, and other resource impacts.